Abstracts are now open!

 Standard oral presentation

-Abstract: 250-word abstract with suggested format: Introduction, Methods, Results / Outcomes, Discussion / Learnings, Conclusion / Recommendation.
+Abstract: Traditional 300-word abstract with suggested format: Introduction, Methods, Results / Outcomes, Discussion / Learnings, Conclusion / Recommendation.

 This presentation format is suited to: